Make your practice more efficient. Get in touch with our Sales team today at (415) 993-4977.

 Logical Steps to Selecting and Implementing an EHR

 EHR implementations are complex affairs.
 They are not simply IT projects.
 They are practice transformation projects that should be considered socio-technical-economic initiatives.
 If approached as simply software to be installed and users to be trained in using the software, an EHR implementation will undoubtedly falter or even fail.
 Thus, health care organizations involved in implementing an EHR are wise to spend a lot of time planning.
 A few of the many questions an organization needs to both ask and answer prior to implementing an EHR are: Why are is the practice doing this?
 Who should be involved?
 How will this impact end-users and how should they be prepared ?
 What will be the major barriers?
 What should the practice start doing now to overcome identified barriers and is it ready for change?
 How will the change be managed?
 Implementation of an EHR can be divided into three separate, yet intertwined phases: Pre-implementation, implementation and post-implementation.175 While each phase is distinct, the success of subsequent phases depends upon the thorough planning and execution of the prior stages.
-Pre-implementation begins with deciding whether to purchase an EHR (it is rare for a health care organization to create one themselves these days) and ends with signing a contract with a vendor for a specific EHR.
+Pre-implementation begins with deciding whether to purchase an EHR (it is rare for a healthcare organization to create one themselves these days) and ends with signing a contract with a vendor for a specific EHR.
 This requires a thorough understanding not only of the organization’s needs and current state but also of the selected software’s abilities and limitations.
 The main activity in pre-implementation is choosing the EHR that will be used, but several steps that might be done during implementation, such as workflow mapping, may be done and some say should be done, during pre-implementation.
 Workflow mapping involves a detailed step-by-step description, typically utilizing a flowchart of how a particular process is accomplished.
 For example, how are notes created or how are patient messages handled or how are prescription refills managed?176 Implementation of the EHR starts with the signing of the contract and ends with the go-live date.
 Experts in IT implementations often categorize facets of implementation into People, Process, or Technology issues.177 Alternatively, they can be termed: Team, Tactics and Technology.
 People issues are particularly important in an EHR implementation.
 Unless the people issues are managed well from the start, later adoption of the varied functionality inherent in an EHR will likely suffer.
 Key people issues are leadership, change management, goal establishment and expectation setting.
 An implementation will have three key types of leaders: a project manager, a senior administrative sponsor, and a clinical champion.
 The clinical champion will invariably be a physician, but hospital settings will typically have a nurse champion as well.
 The need for a project manager, someone knowledgeable and experienced in managing a complex IT project with overlapping timelines and multiple stakeholders, is obvious.
 Senior leadership sponsorship and support is also essential, because an EHR implementation will affect nearly all aspects of a hospital or clinic’s operations and thus consistent support from the organization’s leader or leaders will be required as inevitable bumps in the road are encountered.
 Some healthcare organizations have learned the hard way that implementing an EHR without one or more physician champions can be disastrous.
 When it comes to clinical matters, physicians rely on other physicians.
 Because an EHR affects clinical practice in so many ways, respected, supportive, influential clinicians are needed to encourage other physicians to accept and utilize the system effectively.178 In inpatient settings, a nurse or clinical champion is essential to ensure that decisions made incorporate all disciplines within the facility.
 When implementing an EHR it is important to view operations from all perspectives (e.g. physicians, nurses, medical assistants, pharmacists, other support personnel and administrators).
 Without a nurse champion, decisions made might be solely physician-focused.
 Additionally, nurses commonly drive the change process in hospitals.
 Commitment to success, engagement of everyone, and a shared interest in improvement is paramount, so attitude is everything.179 Because of the degree of change involved in implementing an EHR for the first time, change management skills are needed.
 This topic is beyond the scope of this book but many good resources can be found on it.
 One good introductory and classic resource is Kotter’s book Leading Change.180 An important part of change management is setting goals and establishing expectations.
 Be realistic, look at the EHR myths and sins, noted in the info box.
 Many specific process (or tactical) decisions are determined during implementation.
 How will the EHR be used to redesign our workflows?
 What is the data entry strategy?
 Which data will be entered discretely, which will be scanned and which (if any) will be left out of the EHR?
 Who will do this data entry and when?
 What order sets will be created?
 What other information systems will the EHR connect to and what kind of interfaces will it require?
 Will the practice follow a big bang (all personnel/sites and EHR functions at once) or a phased implementation approach (certain user groups and/or certain sites/departments and or certain EHR functions in sequential order)?
 How will user training be conducted?
 What about note templates?
 How much customization will be allowed?
 How will super-users be utilized?
 What about the technology?
 EHR software does vary in its complexity.
 Software designed for larger practices tends to be more customizable but also more complex, requiring more IT support.
 Deadly Sins:

 • Not doing your homework